 - Chest Insignia: All of their standard uniforms have their symbol on the chest.

-- Dark Is Evil/Poison Is Evil: Grunts in all teams seem to favor these two Pokémon types.
+- Dark is Evil: Grunts in all teams seem to favor Dark types.

 - Stealth Pun: Several teams' Japanese names are rendered as "[X]-dan" ("dan" translating to "Team"), which can also be read as "bullet".
 For example, "Rocket-dan" can be "rocket bullet".